Guest House Paradiso: Development

-It was during Mayall's recovery they'd finish the script, only to further rework it to reduce its length, which Mayall estimated had been nearly four hours long.
+Filming

+The film's opening sequence was shot on the Isle of Wight's Military Road (pictured in 2010).

+Filming took place at Ealing Studios and on location on the Isle of Wight in April 1999.
+The opening scene of Eddie racing back to the Guest House Paradiso on his motorbike was filmed on the Isle of Wight's Military Road.
+The hotel featured a Gothic-style structural design inspired by the neglected Parisian apartment complex in Jean-Pierre Jeunet's 1991 film Delicatessen.

 Due to Mayall's accident, it was decided that Edmondson would handle directing duties.
-Edmondson was assured by Mayall's consultant that it was safe to physically hit him during filming, being told only a "traumatic blow [would] cause any damage."
-Despite this, Edmondson still sought to mitigate the amount of harm to which Mayall's character would be subjected, including by cutting a scene where Mayall would've fallen down a staircase, saying "I thought it was stupid to risk it because every trick you do like that, you have to do at least part of it yourself.
-And you can't get away with not banging your head at all."
+Edmondson was assured by Mayall's consultant that it was safe to physically hit him during filming, being told only a "traumatic blow [would] cause any damage".
+Despite this, Edmondson still sought to mitigate the amount of harm to which Mayall's character would be subjected, including cutting a scene where Mayall falls down a staircase, saying "I thought it was stupid to risk it because every trick you do like that, you have to do at least part of it yourself.
+And you can't get away with not banging your head at all".

+The kitchen fight scene between Richie and Eddie was estimated by Edmondson to have taken "two-and-a-half days" to film in its entirety.
+Mayall would reference it as one of his favourite moments from the film.
+For when Eddie is dragged back into the kitchen with meat hooks jammed in his nostrils by Richie, Mayall and Edmondson acted out the scene backward and Edmondson read his line "Excuse me one moment" in reverse, which when rewound played normally.

-For the vomiting sequence towards the end of the film, Edmondson sought advice from Terry Jones on how to best incorporate it due to Jones's performance as Mr Creosote in Monty Python's 1983 film, The Meaning of Life.
-Edmondson would create the role of 'Vomit Technician' to help collect videotapes of different kinds of vomit for the film's special effects department to study when creating materials.
-He'd further add that "it was written a lot longer, and a lot larger.
+For the vomiting sequence towards the end of the film, Edmondson sought advice from Terry Jones on how to best incorporate it due to Jones's performance as Mr Creosote in Monty Python's 1983 film The Meaning of Life.
+Edmondson created the role of 'Vomit Technician' to help collect videotapes of different kinds of vomit for the film's special effects department to study when creating materials.
+He added "it was written a lot longer, and a lot larger.
 It was written with Titanic-like corridors of vomit, but it was a low-budget film.
-So we ended up doing a parody of the Harrison Ford film ... [i]t was actually a lot funnier."
+So we ended up doing a parody of the Harrison Ford film ... [i]t was actually a lot funnier".
+The sequence has been described by The New York Times as "one of the longest and most involved mass puking scenes ever committed to celluloid".

-The title is a reference to Hotel Paradiso and Cinema Paradiso.
-The movie also references Star Wars: Episode I – The Phantom Menace, with the tyre marks left on Eddie's face meant to allude to antagonist Darth Maul, Raiders of the Lost Ark, with the film's climactic flee from a giant ball of vomit, and Monsieur Hulot's Holiday, with the dining-room doors replicating sounds featured in the film.
-Though a scene where Richie and Eddie misunderstand what an "undressed" salad entails bears similarities with a Laurel and Hardy bit, Edmondson said he was unaware of it during production.